-ADDENDUM 2019-2020 Updated Sections 1 1

-PRESIDENT'S MESSAGE 4
+PRESIDENT & CEO'S MESSAGE 3

-HISTORY OF CALBRIGHT COLLEGE 6
+HISTORY OF CALBRIGHT 5

-ACCREDITATION 6
+ACCREDITATION 5

-COLLEGE MISSION, VALUES & GOALS 6
+COLLEGE MISSION, VALUES & GOALS 5

-INSTITUTIONAL LEARNING OUTCOMES 7
+INSTITUTIONAL LEARNING OUTCOMES 6

+SKILLS-BASED TRAINING 8

-CALBRIGHT COLLEGE 9
+ABOUT CALBRIGHT PROGRAM PATHWAY OPTIONS 9

-COMPETENCY (SKILL-BASED) TRAINING 9

-ABOUT CALBRIGHT PROGRAM PATHWAY OPTIONS Medical Coding for Professional Services Introduction to Information Technology Support (A+) Introduction to Cybersecurity (Security+) Awarding of Certificates What Are Noncredit Courses and How Does Noncredit Work?
+Medical Coding for Professional Services Introduction to Information Technology Support (A+) Introduction to Cybersecurity (Security+) Awarding of Certificates What Are Noncredit Courses and How Does Noncredit Work?
 How Do Noncredit Courses Benefit Students at Calbright?
-INDUSTRY EXPERIENCE AND SUPPORT 10 10 12 13 14 14 14
+10 12 13 14 14 14

+INDUSTRY EXPERIENCE AND SUPPORT 14

-CALBRIGHT STUDENTS Student Success Library and Tutoring Services Student Services Accessibility Services Digital Access & Equity 15 15 15 16 16
+CALBRIGHT STUDENTS Student Success Library and Tutoring Services Student Services Accessibility Services Digital Access & Equity Terms of Use 15 15 16 16 16 16

 ACADEMIC CALENDAR 17

-ADMISSIONS AND REGISTRATION 18

-luition and Fees 18

-Eligibility for Admission 18

-Residence Requirements 18

-California Residents 18

-Military Personnel and Dependents 18

-Military Veterans Residence Status 19
+ADMISSIONS AND REGISTRATION Tuition and Fees Eligibility for Admission Residence Requirements California Residents Military Personnel and Dependents Military Veterans Residence Status 18 18 18 18 19 19

 Registration Procedures 20

+Enrollment Procedure 20

-Financial Aid 20
+Financial Aid 21

-Updating Student Records 20
+Updating Student Records 21

+Transcripts, Certificates, and Verification of Enrollment 21

 COURSE CATALOG DESCRIPTION 21

 APPENDICES 23

 Academic Policies 23

-Nondiscrimination and Complaints of Discrimination 24
+Nondiscrimination and Complaints of Discrimination 25

-Prohibition of Harassment 28
+Prohibition of Harassment 30

-Online Education 32
+Online Education 33

-Standards of Student Conduct 34
+Standards of Student Conduct 35

-Student Discipline Procedures 38
+Student Discipline Procedures 39

-Student Rights and Grievances 44
+Student Rights and Grievances 46

-Safety 49
+Safety 51

-Student Equity and Achievement Program Rights and Responsibilities 50
+Student Equity and Achievement Program Rights and Responsibilities 51

-Student Records, Directory Information, and Privacy 53
+Student Records, Directory Information, and Privacy 54

-CALBRIGHT COLLEGE COMMUNITY 58
+CALBRIGHT COLLEGE COMMUNITY 60

-Campus Directory 59
+Board of Trustees 60

-Instructional Team 60
+Administration 60

+Medical Coding Pathway 61

+Essential Skills & Workforce Readiness 61

+Information Technology Pathways 61

+Employer Partnerships 62

+External Affairs 62

+Finance, Administration & Human Resources 62

+Student Success 63

+Technology 63

-For the inaugural cohort of students ("beta cohort"), every effort has been made to ensure the accuracy of this catalog.
-However, it may be necessary for the College to make additions or revisions in response to changes or updates in governmental regulations, or college policies and procedures.
+It may be necessary for the College to make additions or revisions in response to changes or updates in governmental regulations, or college policies and procedures.
 The College will make every reasonable effort to adhere to this catalog or to inform students of any significant changes that occur after the publication of this document.
 Any addenda will be added to the official online catalog PDF.

-PRESIDENT'S MESSAGE
+PRESIDENT & CEO'S MESSAGE

-Welcome to Calbright College, and congratulations on taking your first big step toward a better future!
-I'm Ajita Menon, the interim CEO and College President of Calbright, and my job is to make sure you're prepared for a new career-with all of the opportunity for better pay, full benefits, and promotions that your journey with Calbright affords you.
+Welcome, and congratulations on taking your first big step toward achieving your goals.
+I'm Ajita Talwalker Menon, President & CEO of Calbright, and my job is to make sure you're prepared for a new career-a mission now more urgent than ever as California seeks to reopen the economy safely and equitably in light of the COVID-19 crisis.